ipfs/community/README.md

 [![](https://cdn.rawgit.com/jbenet/contribute-ipfs-gif/master/img/contribute.gif)](https://github.com/ipfs/community/blob/master/CONTRIBUTING.md)

+## Ecosystem Projects

+If your project/product uses IPFS, you're in the IPFS ecosystem!
+We'd love to see all projects in the IPFS ecosystem be discoverable and used by the broader community!

+### Showcase Your Project!

+Follow the steps below to submit your projects to be featured in this [repo](https://github.com/ipfs/community/tree/master/projects):
+- Create a project profile using the [project submission template here](https://github.com/filecoin-project/community/blob/master/templates/project-submission-template.md).
+Name the file name after your project and fill in as much information as you can.
+Use your project name as the file name so the community can find your project easily!
+- Once the project profile is ready, create a [PR](https://github.com/filecoin-project/community/pulls), prefix `[Project Submission]` in the title
+- If everything looks good, the maintainer will merge the PR and voila, as simple as that your project is now featured here!

+### Updates and Newsletter

+We'd encourage all projects featured in this repo to share all of your thrilling updates with the community!
+Start a new comment with header `Project Name Update/Newsletter - Date` (i.e `## Slate Update - Feb, 2021`) in your project discussion to share the exciting news with the community!

 ## License

 This repository is mainly for documents.
 All of these are licensed under the [CC-BY-SA 3.0](https://ipfs.io/ipfs/QmVreNvKsQmQZ83T86cWSjPu2vR3yZHGPm5jnxFuunEB9u) license © 2019 Protocol Labs Inc. Any code is under an [MIT license](LICENSE) © 2019 Protocol Labs Inc.